better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Namespacing

 Radicle uses [namespaces](https://git-scm.com/docs/gitnamespaces) to store a `peer`'s Radicle data.
-By using namespacing, Radicle Link partitions a single git repository, or monorepo, into logical, smaller repos, that can be checked out individually.
+By using namespacing, Radicle Link partitions a single git repository - or monorepo - into logical, smaller repos, that can be checked out individually.
 This monorepo includes a `peer`'s identity (personal & project) data, as well as all tracked Git repositories.

 The namespacing scheme has the following format: